Academic Support & Resources

 - Students who need to cancel a session or change their sign-up are asked to notify their academic coach at least 24 hours in advance.

-Academic coaches are Columbia Nursing master’s students who have successfully completed core/science courses.
+Academic coaches are Columbia Nursing doctoral students who have successfully completed the Masters Direct Entry (MDE) program.
 Prior experience in academic support, tutoring, mentoring, or teaching is preferred.

 Highly motivated students are encouraged to become academic coaches.